ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 What could be, is more important than what is.
 Continuous improvement, as well as ideal solutions, are being searched for and appreciated, while still following values and ethics, which are paramount.
 Any kind of progress, small or large, will keep things going.

 Leaders remove obstacles which would impede others to develop their full potential.
 They trust their employees, are catalysts and exercise control only at a minimum level.
 They understand themselves as expanders and not controllers of people.
 They infuse life into the organization.
 Eccentricity is allowed.
-Challenging the status-quo, the questioning of dogmas and traditions, is desired.
+Challenging the status-quo, the questioning of dogmas and traditions is desired.
 Often leaders are enthusiastic, positive and insightful.
 They are charismatic and inspiring and can put values into operation.
 They are more defined by followership than by hierarchical power.
 Decisions will be taken quick but can be changed just as quickly.
 Conflicts will be managed actively as they are perceived to be valuable and possibly enlightening.
 Communication style is calm and polite; yelling and screaming are not okay.
 Instead, the thoughtful exploration of differences is.

 Organizational structure is decentralized with minimal lines of authority.
 People are free and encouraged to interact with anyone else in the organization to create.
 The presence of goodwill is assumed.
 Information flows freely.
 Internal competition is minimal because people will help out one another.
 Individual talent can grow and move in a rather wide range of directions.
 This is less true of a collaboration culture.
 Commitment is very high.
 Employees do the recruiting.
 Word-of-mouth brings people in.